When Claiming Business Expenses in Canada What Can I Deduct?

 Question: What can I claim for business expenses on Canadian income tax?

-When claiming business expenses, the Canada Revenue Agency (CRA) allows any reasonable business expense.
+When claiming business expenses in Canada, the Canada Revenue Agency (CRA) allows any reasonable business expense.
 To be considered a reasonable expense, the item has to be appropriate to your business and used in an attempt to make money.

 The CRA says business expenses are "certain costs that are reasonable for a particular type of business, and that are incurred for the purposes of earning income.
 Business expenses can be deducted for tax purposes.
 Personal, living, or other expenses not related to the business cannot be deducted for tax purposes."